Eniamza/blog-sync/properly-add-kali-repositories-to-linux-mint.md

 sudo apt update
 ```

-Which should return an error with an signature verification error
+Which should return an error with a signature verification error

 ```bash
 Get:5 https://mirrors.ocf.berkeley.edu/kali kali-rolling InRelease [30.5 kB]